SGM Herbert A. Friedman (Ret.)

 244th PSYOP Company Headquarters in Vietnam, 1968

-The 1st PSYOP Field Support Detachment and the 27th PSYWAR Detachment merged to form the 244th PSYOP Company.
-The 244th PSYOP Company served I Corps from an initial station in Nha Trang (in II Corps), with a detachment in Quang Ngai in I Corps.
+The 1st PSYOP Field Support Detachment at Da Nang and the 27th PSYWAR Detachment at Quang Ngai merged to form the 244th PSYOP Company with initial headquarters at Da Nang.
+The 244th PSYOP Company served combat units in I Corps and the South Vietnamese Armys 3rd PSYWAR Battalion from an initial station in Nha Trang (in II Corps), with a detachment in Quang Ngai in I Corps.
 Looking through the Detachment 2 Quang Ngai Leaflet and Poster Catalog I note that besides preparing products for American forces, they printed a large number of items for the Vietnamese 2nd Division of the 12th Division Tactical Area (DTA).
 An Army of the Republic of Vietnam DTA comprised two or more provinces; the DTA commander was also the ARVN division commander, and the DTA was his permanent Tactical Area of Responsibility.

 Audio Visual team sets up projector to show movies